kvikk-js/kvikk/docs/7-programatic-api.md

 }, 10000);
 ```

-When using kvikk.js programatically the different instances provided by the API is the exact same type of instance as when one are using the run commands (`kvikk dev` and `kvikk start`) to run an kvikk.js application.
-This means that the programatically API assume and look for the expected project structure of a kvikk.js application.
+When using Hubro programatically the different instances provided by the API is the exact same type of instance as when one are using the run commands (`hubro dev` and `hubro start`) to run an Hubro application.
+This means that the programatically API assume and look for the expected project structure of a Hubro application.

 Though; when using the API, config or arguments provided through the API have a higher precedence than the file based user config provided in the project structure.
 This is usefull if one have a user config the application should run with under normal conditions but one might want to diverge from this config when the application is used in a test.